jgrivera67/HiRTOS/README.md

 available only for a very limited number of platforms.
 HiRTOS solves this problem by being implemented on top of a minimal platform-independent Ada runtime.
 Also, HiRTOS code itself has been written on top of a porting layer that provides a platform-agnostic interface to HiRTOS.
+Currently, two porting layers are provided.
-Currently, only one porting layer for the ARM Cortex-R52 multi-core processor is provided.
-To port HiRTOS to a new target platform, all what it is needed is to implement the porting layer for the new target platform.
+One for the ARM Cortex-R52 multi-core processor, and the other for the RISCV-based ESP32-C3 microcontroller.
+To port HiRTOS to a new target platform, the platform-specific components of the porting layer would need to be implemented for the new target platform.

 ## HiRTOS Z Specification

 HiRTOS is formally specified using the Z notation.
 The HiRTOS Z specification can be found [here](doc/HiRTOS.pdf).

-## HiRTOS TLA+ Specification

-HiRTOS is also formally modeled in TLA+/Pluscal and verified using the TLC model checker.
-The HiRTOS TLA+/Pluscal specification can be found [here](doc/tla_model/HiRTOS.pdf).

 ## Building and Running the HiRTOS Multi-core Sample Applications for ARMv8-R